Maria de Naglowska: Biography

 Naglowska was born in 1883 in St. Petersburg, Russia, the daughter of a provincial governor of Kazan.
 She was orphaned at age 12 and educated in the exclusive private and aristocratic Institute Smolna.
 Following a rift with her aristocratic family caused by her falling in love with a Jewish commoner, Moise Hopenko, she moved with him first to Berlin and then to Geneva where they were married and subsequently had three children.
 Around 1910, Hopenko abandoned her to move to Palestine.
 Naglowska earned a living as a school teacher.
 She also worked as a journalist but her radical writings led to her imprisonment and eventual expulsion from Switzerland after which she moved to Rome around 1920.

 While in Rome she again worked as a journalist and became acquainted with Julius Evola.

 In 1929, she moved to Paris.
 In order to support herself, she conducted occult seminars drawing upward of 40 people to hear her ideas on sex magic.
 Attendance at these sessions included notable avant-garde writers and artists such as Evola, William Seabrook, Man Ray, and André Breton.
 These gatherings eventually led to the establishment of the Brotherhood of the Golden Arrow in 1932.

 Her events apparently were quite controversial.
-In 1935, Naglowska presented a speech at the Club de Faubourg in which she was billed as the "High Priestess of Love of the Temple of the Third Era" and speaking on the topic of "Magic and Sexualitly: What is Magic Coitus?
-What is the Symbolic Serpent."
+In 1935, Naglowska presented a speech at the Club de Faubourg in which she was billed as the "High Priestess of Love of the Temple of the Third Era" and speaking on the topic of "Magic and Sexuality: What is Magic Coitus?
+What is the Symbolic Serpent?"
 The club was tried and convicted for "outrage to public decency" but later successfully appealed the conviction.